ddregalo/swipe-card/README.md

 3. Display a horizontal bar chart of the number of selected and unselcted characters using d3:
    * Display the chart when a button is clicked.
    * Add skipped selections to chart.
+   * Aniamte bars on the chart.

 4. Implement the above using a Vuex store.

+5. Unit and End-2-End test the components and views.

 ## Frameworks
 * VueJS